-- Description of the dispatching process (see "Dispatching of Generation"). - Switching requirements for all equipment a Generator Resource owns, operates or controls (see "Switching Requirements"). - Generator information and reporting requirements (see" Critical Information and Reporting Requirements"). - Requirements and procedures for Generator synchronization and disconnect (see "Synchronization and Disconnection Procedures").
+- Description of the dispatching process (see "Dispatching of Generation"). - Switching requirements for all equipment owned, operated or controlled by a Generation Owner a Generator Resource owns, operates or controls (see "Switching Requirements"). - Generator information and reporting requirements (see" Critical Information and Reporting Requirements"). - Requirements and procedures for Generator synchronization and disconnect (see "Synchronization and Disconnection Procedures").